 Let’s look at some typical range trading scenarios

-With a horizontal range the price moves sideways within a parallel band known as a box channel.
-These kinds of ranges are common at all time scales, though they are not as commonplace as trending ranges or arc ranges (see below).
+With a rectangular range the price moves sideways between an upper resistance and a lower support which are roughly horizontal.
+These kinds of ranges are common at all time scales, though they are not as commonplace as channels or continuation ranges (see below).
 It is easy to spot horizontal ranges on the chart either visually or with indicators.
 The horizontal range typically shows:

 - A flattening of the moving average lines